JanssenProject/jans/docs/admin/auth-server/client-management/README.md

 Obviously, using asynchronous secrets for authentication is more secure.
-The client configuration also determines what crypto is used for signing and encryption of tokens, what scopes are available to the client (which determines the extent of access to APIs), what grants are available, and what is a valid `redirect_uri` to redirect the browser to after a front channel interaction with Jans Auth Server.
-Through client configuration, you can also control other behavior, like timeouts, interception script executions, whether to use a value or reference token, whether to expire the client, and several other options that impact security.
+The client configuration also determines what crypto is used for signing and encryption of tokens, what scopes are available to the client (which determines the extent of access to APIs), what grants are available,  what is a valid `redirect_uri`, timeouts, whether to use a value or reference token, whether to expire the client, and several other options that impact security.

 ## Client Tools

-Jan Auth Server client management enables admins to create (register), update, remove and get information about clients.

 There are a few ways clients are created and managed in Jans Auth Server: